 Q – What happens at the event ?

 There is a lot of excitement even before the Plunge happens.
-Food and drink are available from our participating vendors, as well as music from our DJ and announcements from the grandstand.
+Food and drink are available (donations are recommended) from our participating vendors, as well as music from our DJ and announcements from the grandstand.

 Approximately 5-10 minutes before the Plunge, you will remove your outerwear, and be ready to march in your swim suit toward the Hudson River.
 It is important that you get accustomed to the cold before you go in the water, so make sure you disrobe during this time.